Things To Do in Turin

 Piazza Vittorio Veneto, known better locally as just Piazza Vittorio, is one of the places to hang out in the evening for aperitivo, people watching, eating ice-cream, or just for taking in the awesome views over the river Po.
 During daylight hours it’s also a popular place for shopping, grabbing a coffee and pastry and also watching the world go by.
 Perfect!

 3. Piazza Castello

-Historically and geographically, this is the centre of the city even if ‘Il Centro’ for locals covers a much wider area (but more about that another time…).
+Historically and geographically, this is the centre of the city even if ‘il centro’ for locals covers a much wider area (but more about that another time…).
 Roman Turin – Augusta Taurinorum – has its origins here.
-Fast forward to modern history and you would not believe that this piazza was once a thoroughfare for cars, buses and trams which circled Palazzo Madama in the centre.
+Fast forward to modern history and you would not believe that Piazza Castello was once a thoroughfare for cars, buses and trams which circled Palazzo Madama in the centre.
 Now it is a place where people come to meet and hang out: Concerts and events are often held here in the surroundings of some of Turin’s most recognisable landmarks and museums.

 The intriguing architecture of Palazzo Madama sets the stage and hosts the Museo Civico di Arte Antica.
 You can also visit the Church of San Lorenzo, the museum and coffee shop of Palazzo Reale (from where the Savoy family ruled their kingdom until 1865), Armeria Reale and Biblioteca Reale, Teatro Regio, historic old world cafes Mulassano and Baratti & Milano and the Torre Littoria, which dates from 1933 and provides a quirky contrast to the mainly Baroque surroundings.